Procrastination and Motivation Counselling in Halifax

 ● Feeling inadequate and unable to handle responsibilities

-Counselling can help you learn how to stay motivated, attend to responsibilities and stop procrastinating.
-If you would like to receive help for procrastination (and live in the areas of Halifax, Bedford, or Dartmouth) please read more about therapy and counselling, my treatment approach, and feel free to contact me if you have any questions at all, or if you would like to set up an initial consultation.
+If you would like to receive help for procrastination (and live in the areas of Halifax, Bedford, Dartmouth, or anywhere in Nova Scotia) please read more about therapy and counselling, my treatment approach, and feel free to contact me if you have any questions at all, or if you would like to set up an initial consultation.